 SDKs

-Security: Never use your secret key (sk_live_) in client-side code, mobile apps, or anywhere users can inspect it.
+Security: Never put your secret key (sk_live_) in client-side code, mobile apps, or anywhere users can inspect it.
 It grants full API access to your account.
-Use the public key (pk_live_) for the browser JS SDK.
+A publishable key (pk_live_) exists for optional client-side widget embedding — see Core Concepts — but the standard integration does not need it.

 Which SDK Should I Use?